 - Oil – extra virgin olive oil

-- Aromatics – Italian red or white garlic, oregano, fresh basil leaves and/or bay leaves
+- Aromatics – red or white garlic, oregano, fresh basil leaves, and/or bay leaves

 - Soffritto – onion red or white, carrots coarsely pureed (optional: celery)

-- Tomato – fresh heirloom or on-the-vine red tomatoes, or Roma
+- Tomato – fresh heirloom or on-the-vine red tomatoes

-- Spices – ground pepper, chili powder, paprika (optional), paprika, mustard powder
+- Spices – ground black pepper, chili flakes, paprika (optional), mustard powder

 How to make this Quick Marinara Sauce using my recipe:

-2. Heat a Dutch oven or any heavy-bottomed sauce pot, add olive oil and then the chopped onion, and sauté until translucent.
-Then, add the chopped or crushed garlic and stir for a minute.
+- Heat a Dutch oven or any heavy-bottomed sauce pot, add olive oil and onion, and sauté until translucent.
+Then, add the crushed garlic and stir for a minute or until tender.

-3. Now, add the grated carrots and sauté for about 2 minutes.
+2. Add the grated carrots and sauté for a minute.

-4. Add the crushed or coarsely puréed tomatoes and season with salt, herbs, and spices.
-Simmer for 25-30 minutes until thickened to a sauce consistency.
+3. Add the crushed or coarsely puréed tomatoes and simmer for 25-30 minutes or until thickened to a sauce-like consistency.
+Season it with salt, herbs, and spices.

 Tips:

-- Fresh basil and oregano rather than dried herbs add depth to the sauce.
+- Use fresh basil and oregano rather than dried herbs to add depth to the sauce.

-- If you are using the marinara sauce sauce for pizza, then thicken it for a few extra minutes or the pizza base will get soggy.
+- If you use marinara sauce for pizza, thicken it for a few extra minutes.
+This sauce forms an excellent pizza sauce in my Four Seasons Pizza.

-- For use with pasta, add some of the pasta water to the sauce.
+- Add some of the pasta water to the sauce for use with pasta.

 - This recipe for the Quick Marinara Sauce can also be used as a dipping sauce with crostini or bruschetta.